 Bishop Brian Farrell

-Bishop Brian Farrell, Secretary of the Pontifical Council for Promoting Christian Unity, Vice-President of the Holy See’s Commission for Religious Relations with Judaism, was born in Dublin, Ireland, on 8 February 1944.
+Bishop Brian Farrell, Secretary of the Dicastery for Promoting Christian Unity, Vice-President of the Holy See’s Commission for Religious Relations with Judaism, was born in Dublin, Ireland, on 8 February 1944.

 In 1961 he entered the Congregation of the Legionaries of Christ.
 From 1961‒1963 he studied at the Congregation’s House of Studies in Salamanca, Spain.
 He continued his training at the Gregorian University, Rome, and in the United States, and was ordained to the priesthood in Rome on 26 November 1969.